robomq/robomq.io/docs/gettingStarted.md

 3. except analytics and data driven alert platforms which is based on the content of your data

-4. Maximum five (5) concurrent connections to allow you to develop your applications
+4. Maximum ten(10) concurrent connections to allow you to develop your applications.

 #Subscription plans